DU-Bii/module-1-Environnement-Unix/seance1/tutorial/README.md

 ## less

+_less does more or less the same as more, but less does more than more_

 La commande `less` permet d'afficher le contenu d'un ou plusieurs fichiers page par page, ce qui est très utile lorsqu'on manipule des fichiers de taille importante.